-- Gain self-confidence

-- Develop strong social skills

-- Build healthy relationships with their peers and adults

-- Improve work habits and grades

-- Improve school day attendance and behavior

-- Reduce risky behaviors, such as drug and alcohol use

-WINGS for Kids (WINGS) is an afterschool program that serves students from low-income communities and employs a social and emotional learning approach, embedding social and emotional learning into its program environment, program design, staff development, curriculum, and program activities.
-A study conducted by University of Virginia's Center for Advanced Study of Teaching and Learning, College of Charleston, and Child Trends found that WINGS students:

-- Improved their executive function and self-regulation - · Improved their relationship with teachers and reduced negative classroom behavior, based on reports from teachers

-8. Health & Well-being

-The best programs take a holistic approach to well-being, helping students build their social and emotional skills and competencies, such as critical thinking, problem solving, and the ability to work in teams, as well as providing opportunities for exercise and access to nutritious meals and snacks that otherwise might be unavailable.
+- Gain self-confidence - Develop strong social skills - Build healthy relationships with their peers and adults - Improve work habits and grades - Improve school day attendance and behavior - Reduce risky behaviors, such as drug and alcohol use WINGS for Kids (WINGS) is an afterschool program that serves students from low-income communities and employs a social and emotional learning approach, embedding social and emotional learning into its program environment, program design, staff development, curriculum, and program activities.
+A study conducted by University of Virginia's Center for Advanced Study of Teaching and Learning, College of Charleston, and Child Trends found that WINGS students: - Improved their executive function and self-regulation - Improved their relationship with teachers and reduced negative classroom behavior, based on reports from teachers 8.
+Health & Well-being The best programs take a holistic approach to well-being, helping students build their social and emotional skills and competencies, such as critical thinking, problem solving, and the ability to work in teams, as well as providing opportunities for physical activity and access to nutritious meals and snacks that otherwise might be unavailable.
 Studies have shown that improving a student's social and emotional skills leads to positive gains in their academic performance and their attitudes toward peers and school.
 In addition, improving a student's physical well-being can build higher self-esteem, leading kids to participate with greater frequency and confidence.
 As schools reopen, finding ways to help young people recover from the social isolation and trauma related to COVID will be essential to helping them resume learning and healthy development.
+Students need not only academic support, but also social and emotional support.
+They need help sustaining and rebuilding relationships, talking about their experiences and emotions, developing as leaders and agents of change, and re-engaging with their interests.
 Afterschool and expanded learning programs connect students with caring professionals who provide developmental supports that are proven to help young people develop social skills, gain self-control and confidence, build healthy relationships, and reduce risky behaviors.

-9. Ongoing Assessment & Improvement

-Just like schools, expanded learning programs that employ sound data collection and management practices focused on continuous improvement have the most success in establishing and maintaining quality services for young people.
+9. Ongoing Assessment & Improvement Just like schools, expanded learning programs that employ sound data collection and management practices focused on continuous improvement have the most success in establishing and maintaining quality services for young people.
 Frequent assessment (both informal and formal) and regular evaluation (both internal and external) are ingredients needed to refine and sustain expanded learning programs.
 Afterschool remains committed to sharing best practices as programs navigate delivery of services that are responsive to the coronavirus pandemic.
 Sustainable funding and sound fiscal management are needed to ensure long-lasting success.
 While COVID-19 has affected us all, it is essential to keep in mind that low-income communities and communities of color have been especially hard hit.
 Afterschool and summer learning programs were a lifeline for underserved communities before the pandemic and now they are more important than ever as families with limited resources struggle to adapt to newly designed school days and years.
 The gaps in opportunity that already disadvantage students from low-income families are likely to grow, with many more families struggling from job losses and fallout from the pandemic.
-Expanded learning opportunities that complement the school day will be key to helping all young people and their families through this crisis.
+Expanded learning opportunities that complement the school day are key to helping all young people and their families through this crisis.
+All young people need access to afterschool and summer opportunities that include time with friends and mentors, opportunities for creative enrichment and expression, healthy meals, daily physical activity, and fun engaging projects that allow them to explore and create and help them re-engage with learning.